 She sews sheer shirts for sister Suzie…a tongue twister!
 Sewing sheer fabrics – a blissful experience or something to tie you in knots?
 Sewing sheer fabrics need a bit of careful planning and an understanding of the fabric you are dealing with.
 Sheer fabrics are soft and draping.
 They flow and flutter as you are trying to cut and sew.

-Taffeta, chiffon, organza, and voile are all in the sheer fabric category.
+Taffeta, chiffon, organza, some silks and voile are all in the sheer fabric category.
+These are all fabrics that are fine and transparent.
 They are unforgiving of mistakes and so a few helpful tips for sewing sheer fabrics will help make the most of this type of material.

 Sewing Sheer Fabrics

 Successfully sewing sheer fabrics depends on great pattern choices, precise layout and cutting and finally great sewing skills.

 - PATTERN CHOICE – Choose the pattern you are going to sew very carefully.
 Sheer fabrics need a minimum amount of pattern and garment details.
 Less is more when it comes to making the most of sheer fabrics.

 - DETAILS CHOICE – Avoid zips, large darts, facings and anything that will show through.

 - SINGLE CUTTING – When sewing sheer fabrics, keep in mind that they are difficult to cut out so it is a good idea to cut each piece separately as the fabric slips and slides.